Antiphilosophy: Wittgenstein's metaphilosophy

 philosophy "must avoid theory-construction and instead be merely 'therapeutic,' confined to exposing the irrational assumptions on which theory-oriented investigations are based and the irrational conclusions to which they lead".

 Moreover, these antiphilosophical views are central to Wittgenstein, Horwich argues.

+Boris Groys's 2012 book Introduction to Antiphilosophy discusses thinkers such as Kierkegaard, Shestov, Nietzsche, and Benjamin, characterizing their work as privileging life and action over thought.

 Pyrrhonism

 Pyrrhonism has been considered an antiphilosophy.